Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 projectiles before they have a chance to hit their intended target.

-Against any ranged attack, you may gain a Third Defense of (Dexterity + Archery)/2.
-This may be used to Defend Others across Zones equal to your weapon’s Range.
+Against any ranged attack, you may gain a Third Defense of (Dexterity + Archery)/2 + (Weapon Acc.).
+This may be used to Defend Others at a Range equal to that of your weapon’s.

-### Inescapable Judgment

-**Type:** Supplemental
-**Cost:** 1m

-The Exalt locks their senses onto their target, imbuing Flows of Essence into their bolt to protect its inevitable journey.

-No Disadvantages from environmental effects, such as visual conditions of darkness, smoke, or environmental effects such as high winds will harm the path of the projectile.
-Cover and line of sight still apply.

 ### Splitting the Arrow